5/7/2025

 Chief Financial Officer

 If I could just add also, not all the instruments and all the cartridges for the instruments are produced in the U.S. today.
-So it's not a -for-one exposure.
-And it also allows for an easier transition of the instruments that are currently made in the U.S. for China to allow those to be moved to the facility where there are instruments being made for China.
+So it's not a one for one exposure.
+And it also allows for an easier transition of the instruments that are not currently made or that are currently made in the U.S. for China to allow those to be moved to the facility where there are instruments being made for China.

 speaker